minipog/sniff/README.md

 # sniff

-A TERA Online packet logger
+A TERA Online packet logger for TTB